-101: SPI slave mode 110: I2C slave mode 111: Unused
+101: SPI slave mode

+110: I2C slave mode

+111: Unused mode

 These bits setup the overall operating mode of the SIM function.
 As well as selecting if the I2C or SPI function, they are used to control the SPI Master/Slave selection and the SPI Master clock frequency.
-The SPI clock is a function of the system clock but can also be chosen to be sourced from the PTM2.
+The SPI clock is a function of the system clock but can also be chosen to be sourced from PTM2 and f{SUB}.
 If the SPI Slave Mode is selected then the clock will be supplied by an external Master device.

-Bit 3~2 SIMDEB[1:0]: I2C Debounce Time Selection
+Bit 3~2 SIMDEB1~SIMDEB0: I2C Debounce Time Selection